 Murrnong is the home base for the PDC.
 We use the undercover outdoor teaching area, the very varied settings around the property, and indoors if we need to.

 Abdallah House This place is big thinking and big impact, in a small space.
 Richard Telford and his partner Kunie bought an old energy guzzling bungalow on a small (584sq m) block in Seymour, possibly the worst house in town, and have transformed it into a showcase of sustainable design.
 It’s about energy and nutrient cycling, building community, self-reliance, creatively using & reusing materials… all without spending heaps of money.
-Richard and Kunie garden in small spaces, educate their children, re-use grey water in a greenhouse aquaponics system, have a home office, and live very comfortably in their attractive re-built compact house, without debt.
-For more information, see their blog.
+Richard and Kunie garden in small spaces, educate their children, re-use grey water in the soil under their grape vines, work from a home office, and live very comfortably in their attractive re-built compact house, without debt.
+For more information, see their case study on retrosuburbia.com

 See what family self-reliance and small commercial production using permaculture methods within an evolving permaculture design can look like.
 They use few inputs, lots of crop and animal rotation with a chicken tractor system, and they started making their living from their farm production pretty much right from the start.
 Now they have ongoing farming tasks to fit in with house renovations and further permaculture development.
 Grahame will show us how his farming method works, his design for the property, and how the whole thing is integrated with family life.